Debian: Kernels

 Several flavors of the Linux kernel exist for each port.
 For example, the i386 port has flavors for IA-32 PCs supporting Physical Address Extension and real-time computing, for older PCs, and for x86-64 PCs.
 The Linux kernel does not officially contain firmware lacking source code, although such firmware is available in non-free packages and alternative installation media.

 Desktop environments

-Debian offers CD and DVD images specifically built for XFCE, GNOME, KDE, MATE, Cinnamon, LXDE, and LXQT.
-MATE is officially supported, while Cinnamon support was added with Debian 8.0 Jessie.
+Debian offers CD and DVD images specifically built for the desktop environments: Xfce, GNOME, KDE, MATE, Cinnamon, LXDE, and LXQt.
+MATE support was added in 2014, and Cinnamon support was added with Debian 8 Jessie.
 Less common window managers such as Enlightenment, Openbox, Fluxbox, IceWM, Window Maker and others are available.

-The default desktop environment of version 7.0 Wheezy was temporarily switched to Xfce, because GNOME 3 did not fit on the first CD of the set.
-The default for the version 8.0 Jessie was changed again to Xfce in November 2013, and back to GNOME in September 2014.
+The default desktop environment of version 7 Wheezy was temporarily switched to Xfce, because GNOME 3 did not fit on the first CD of the set.
+The default for the version 8 Jessie was changed again to Xfce in November 2013, and back to GNOME in September 2014.